soft-matter/trackpy/doc/installation.rst

 Optional Dependencies
 """""""""""""""""""""

+These are strongly recommended to make using trackpy more convenient and faster:

+* The `PIMS <http://soft-matter.github.io/pims/>`_ package simplifies image-reading, and is used in the trackpy tutorials.
 * `PyTables <http://www.pytables.org/moin>`__ for saving results in an HDF5 file.
       This is included with Anaconda.
 * `numba <http://numba.pydata.org/>`__ for accelerated feature-finding and linking.